Should Your Kids Have Their Own My Disney Experience Accounts?

 1. Make sure your Friends and Family List is shared.

-2. Have your child select to Add a New Guest
+2. Have your child (or other family member) select to Add a New Guest

 3. Choose the “Find through my connected Guests” option.